akellai/Crestron-KNX/README.md

 Crestron SIMPL# module to work natively with KNX IP Tunneling protocol This allows working directly with generic IP KNX routers

-Basic idea is to convert EIB telegram to string like "1/2/3:1:00" and send it to Crestron Data from crestron is in the same format and is sent to the router some random comments:
+The idea is to convert EIB telegrams to strings in a text format like "1/2/3:1:00" and vuise versa.

+some random comments:
 - Reconnect logic is not implemeted in the module.
 It's easy to add with an oscillator (enabled as soon as 'Not Connected' signal goes high)
 - Handling of 6 bit type differs from the original Knxlib.NET as I wanted to directly control the type of the telegram sent.
 Sorry for a misleading data lenght returned: 1 for 6 bit; 2 for 1 byte, 3 for 2 bytes etc